 Godfrey, who was released last week after the team signed linebacker Philip Wheeler, took the roster spot of linebacker Allen Bradford, who was released Tuesday.
 Bradford was inactive for this past Sunday's game against the Tennessee Titans.
-The presence of Nathan Stupar, along with the addition of Wheeler, probably sealed Bradford's fate despite his hard-hitting style.
+The presence of reserve linebacker Nathan Stupar, along with the addition of Wheeler, probably sealed Bradford's fate despite his hard-hitting style on special teams.

 Falcons coach Dan Quinn said Moore, along with wide receiver Leonard Hankerson (hamstring), won't practice Wednesday.
 There's a chance both Moore and Hankerson could miss multiple games, meaning the Falcons will need depth at both safety and wide receiver.